iwona-szerszen/task-15-5/README.md

 ## Aim of project
-The project was created as a part of Web Developer bootcamp in order to build React application using Promises and external API.
+The project was created as a part of Web Developer bootcamp in order to build React application using Promises, external API and XMLHttpRequest.

 ## Technologies
 Project created with:
 * React
-* API Giphy
+* Giphy API with XHR
 * http-server